Zero-sum subsequences in bounded-sum $\{-r,s\}$-sequences: Existence of zero-sum blocks in -sequences

-\item For the case $t>r$ proceed with the same construction for $t\le r$ with until the step that involves setting the terms of the remainder block.
+Proceed with the same construction as in \textbf{Case 1} with until the step that involves setting the terms of the remainder block.
 Instead, set all terms of the remainder block to $-r.$ We compute